pebreo/flask-notes/jwt-auth.md

     "access_token": "thetokenstring"
 }
 ```
+You should save the access token above and use it for your subsequent requests to the backend.
-And everytime we want to do any type of request (GET, POST, PATCH, DELETE, etc),
+So when we send a request to the backend (GET, POST, PATCH, DELETE, etc),
 we have to send a request with a header `Auth: JWT thetokenstring`
 ```
 GET /myprotectedurl HTTP/1.1